mgroves/realworld-aspnet-couchbase/README.md

 * *Conduit.Tests* - Automated tests for Conduit.Web.
   * *Unit* folder - this is where unit tests live.
 The folder structure within mirrors the Conduit.Web folders as much as possible.
   * *Integration* folder - this is where integration tests live.
 The folder structure within mirrors the Conduit.Web folders as much as possible.
+  * *Functional* folder - this is where tests for controller actions that test all the way from request-to-database-to-response.
+The folder structure within mirrors the Conduit.Web folders as much as possible.
   * *Extensions* folder - this is for tests of base level extensions in the Conduit.Web project
-  * *TestHelpers* folder - various helpers to make test writing faster and more readable
+  * *TestHelpers* folder - various helpers to make test writing faster and more readable.
+Data helpers are for helpers for objects used directly by the data layer.
+Dto folder is for Handler and ViewModel DTO helpers.

 * *Conduit.Migrations* - Automated creation of database structures.
 This project uses NoSqlMigrator (see below).